 Stalingrad was repeated on BBC1 on 30 May 1964, attracting a modest audience of just under 1.6 million viewers.28 As planned, Television Enterprises marketed their film print of the play overseas, with known sales to Germany (presumably West Germany as it was then) in 1966 and Cyprus in 1968.29 Although the play was made on 35mm film, it is a 16mm print that now resides in the archive.
 16mm was the gauge marketed overseas so it seems likely that the original 35mm print was ‘junked’, as was common during the 1960s, at some point after its broadcast, with a copy for foreign sales having survived instead.
 Stalingrad was screened as part of a Rudolph Cartier retrospective at the National Film Theatre in London in 1990.
 It remains a harrowing piece of television drama, but also one in which the collision of expansive ‘televisual’ techniques and the more static, ‘claustrophobic’ stage elements sit uncomfortably together.

 Thanks to the BBC Written Archives Centre for access to research materials.
 Thanks also to Sue Malden at BECTU, and the staff of the BFI Reuben Library, for access to the Rudolph Cartier BECTU Oral History Project interview.

 Originally posted: 19 December 2010.
 (First version.)

-Replaced by substantially revised version: 21 December 2014.
+21 December 2014: The 2010 post was replaced by a substantially revised version.
 Changes include the addition of archive research.